 This 1860's story about the lighthouse keepers and their families at the Umpqua River Lighthouse will warm your heart.
 Discover the challenges they met but never expected, and their determination to maintain navigational aid to mariners on the Oregon coast.

-My book is also available on Amazon or Barnes and Noble.
-Select the appropriate Tab below for a link to your favorite websites.
+My book is also available on Amazon.
+Select the Tab below for a link to their website.
 At the website, click on books - In the Search area enter The Wickie.

 27 September 2012

 Massachusetts - Highland Lighthouse (Cape Cod)

 While the lofty dune beneath it made Highland Light a widely visible landmark, concern arose that the fixed white beacon would be confused with the similar one at Boston Light.
 To eliminate the possibility, the lantern was equipped with a revolving "screen," which created the country's first flashing signal.

 Erosion of the nearby bluff presented a less imminent, but ultimately more forbidding dilemma.
 The ever encroaching sea gradually undercut the cliff below the light and threatened to tumble the station into the sea.
 By the 1990's, it was only about 100 feet from the edge of the steep bank.
 In June 1996 the 400-plus ton structure was moved 450 feet inland at a cost of well over one million dollars.
 It was moved onto Cape Cod National Seashore property.
 At the time of my visit in 2001, the Highland Lighthouse was an active light.
 It was owned and operated by the Park Service as a private aide to navigation.